Greg DiAntonio Memorial Non Profit Charity Event

 The Greg DiAntonio Foundation is pleased to announce that we have awarded scholarships to Kelly Sullivan and Jim Keever to attend the Certified Peer Recovery Specialist (CPRS) training.
 Kelly and Jim’s passion to help others in their recovery has inspired us.
 We are proud of them and excited to be part of training a workforce of peers to support individuals struggling or in recovery from a substance use disorder.

 The Greg DiAntonio Memorial Foundation has partnered with CURE Christians United for Recovery and CARES Cape Regional's Addiction Recovery Services to provide funding for people needing access to transportation for substance use facilities.
 Sueanne Agger board member of CURE and Patient Navigator of the CARES program has identified access to transportation for people with no insurance, no automobile, limited finances and our geographic location as major barriers for people needing to get to treatment.
 With this new partnership we will be able to coordinate and pay for transportation.
 Agger states, " we can provide the best motivation in the world to go to treatment, but it doesn't matter if a person has no way to get to it."
-Thanks to the Greg DiAntonio Memorial Foundation they have solved one of the biggest barriers people face with a substance use disorder.

 A COUNTRY WESTERN RECORDING ARTIST AND A GOOD FRIEND OF GREG'S HOMER STILES DEDICATES A SONG "THE DANCE" AT EVERYONE OF HIS PERFORMANCES ALWAYS KEEPING GREG IN HIS THOUGHTS.